 Things remained consistent until shortly after the 1991-92 school year, when Mendon-Union schools closed.
 Boy’s golf was added as a conference sport beginning in 1994, while softball began varsity competition before the start of the 1996-97 season.
 In the fall of 1995, Fort Recovery officially began their football program as a member of the league.

 Before the start of the 1999 fall season, league officials entertained adding Versailles, Sidney Lehman, and Lima Central Catholic to the league.
 Following a vote, Versailles was the only school accepted, and they began competition in the fall of 2001.
 Since then, the only notable changes in the conference were adding girl’s golf in 2005 and during the same fall, the Anna Rockets were added for football competition only.

-Through the years, the Midwest Athletic Conference has proudly crowned close to 100 state champions in nearly all sports in which it has competed.
+Through the years, the Midwest Athletic Conference has proudly crowned over 100 state champions in nearly all sports in which it has competed.
 The conference has also produced many “dynasties” in numerous sports that are recognized for their accomplishments around the state and every year produced many college-level athletes from NCAA Division I to NAIA.
 Along with tremendous athletes, the conference has also been fortunate to be home to many Ohio Hall of Fame coaches as well as some of the best small-school athletic facilities in the state.